PanYicheng/MiniJava-Compiler/README.md

 MiniJava Compiler
 =================

-A perfect MiniJava compiler, convert MiniJava codes to Piglet, SPiglet, Kanga and MIPS assembly.<br/>
+A perfect MiniJava compiler, convert MiniJava codes to Piglet, SPiglet, Kanga and MIPS assembly.

-It includes five stages of work:<br/>
+It includes five stages of work:
 - Check the errors of codes.
 - Convert MiniJava to Piglet: Transform an Object-Oriented language to a Procedure-Oriented language.
 - Convert Piglet to SPiglet: Removed all nested expressions.